Nomad Definition

 The word nomad is used in many different ways these days.

 Grey nomad, digital nomad, nomadic people etc. so its no wonder some form of nomad definition is worthy of debate.
+What really is the nomad meaning after all.

 The following is our opinion on the contemporary understanding of the term "nomad".

 "Nomad" is commonly traced to the French language word 'nomade' to describe "people without fixed habitation".
-(Wikipedia)
+(Wikipedia) (Meaning that nomads have no home.)

 With advent of fast, cheap mass transportation since international airliners were created the world has become acustomed to a lot more of the population traveling.